WiggidyW2/WETC_buyback_react/README.md

-# Getting Started with Create React App
+# Getting Started with Create React
+This software is complete.
+I no longer use it.
+This repository is inactive and not maintained.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).